fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 the cache fixture because it has function scope.
 Fortunately, a quick peek at

-Chapter 4.
+Lab 4.
 Builtin Fixtures • 84

 the implementation on GitHub^2 reveals that the cache fixture is simply